OmarIRG/Jenkins-Test/README.md

 1. Click on the "Branch: main" dropdown at the top of the repository.
 2. Select `Test` from the list of branches.

-Once you are in the `Test` branch, you will find more detailed documentation and instructions.